diega/timemachine-firmware/README.md

 ## About
-Time Machine is an esp-idf implementation for a WiFi-connected clock based on ESP32-C3.
+Time Machine is an esp-idf implementation for a WiFi-connected LED matrix clock based on ESP32-C3 and MAX7219.
 This is heavily inspired by [mfactory-osaka/ESPTimeCast](https://github.com/mfactory-osaka/ESPTimeCast) but without using the Arduino SDK.

 ## Architecture